Local and national restrictions

 You don't need to do anything or contact us to have this change applied to your application, we're updating this for you.

 If you have any other questions about your application, please contact us.

-On the 14 July UKVI published details about how to apply for a Tier 2 skilled worker visa or extend a current visa from 4 August onwards.
+- Publication of how to apply for a Tier 2 skilled worker visa or extend a current visa from 4 August onwards

-UKVI also announced the Immigration Health Surcharge exemption and other changes to the fee structure for visas.
+- Immigration Health Surcharge exemption and other changes to the fee structure for visas

 For the latest information , please visit the UKVI website.